Core Sadness vs. Wounded SadnessBy Dr. Margaret Paul

 - Being with a person with whom you want to connect and the person's heart is closed.
 They are angry or withdrawn and unavailable to sharing caring.

 Core sadness needs to be compassionately embraced.
 We need to be very gentle with ourselves and others when we, or others, are experiencing core sadness.
-Often, people are afraid of this feeling and other core feelings and turn to various addictions to numb out feelings of sadness, grief, heartbreak, heartache, and sorrow.
+Often, people are afraid of this feeling and other deep painful feelings of life, and turn to various addictions to numb out feelings of sadness, grief, heartbreak, heartache, loneliness, and sorrow.
 When we don't gently and compassionately embrace these feelings, they get stuck in our bodies and can cause other problems, such as acting out with others, addictive behavior, and illness.

 Wounded sadness is sadness that we are causing to ourselves by our own self-abandonment.
 When we have not learned how to take loving care of ourselves and manage our core painful feelings, then we ignore our feelings, judge ourselves, turn to addictions, or make others responsible for our feelings.
 All these forms of self-abandonment cause our inner child - which is the feeling part of us - to feel sad and alone inside.

-Sometimes people get addicted to wounded sadness as a way of avoiding the core sadness, and avoiding responsibility for managing it.
+Sometimes people get addicted to wounded sadness as a way of avoiding the authentic sadness of life, and avoiding responsibility for lovingly managing these feeling.
 They hope that by feeling sad, they can get others to take care of them and make them feel better.
 This is a victim state, and often results in others pulling away, as most people do not want responsibility for another's feelings.

 People who suffer from wounded sadness convince themselves that their sadness is being caused by others not caring about them, or by bad luck, or by God abandoning them.
 They do not want to accept that they are causing their own sadness with their own self-abandonment.
 Until they decide that they want responsibility for causing their wounded feelings and for managing their core painful feelings, they will continue to see themselves as victims who need someone to rescue them.
 They will continue to be addicted to sadness as a way of attempting to manipulate others into taking responsibility for them.